 AccountRight Plus and Premier, Australia only

-Pay history is a record of an employee's earnings and deductions for the current payroll year.
-You can view the pay history for a specific month, quarter or the entire year-to-date (Card File command centre > Cards List > Employee tab > open an employee's card > Payroll Details tab > Pay History).
+You can view an employee's pay history for a specific month, quarter or the entire year-to-date (Card File command centre > Cards List > Employee tab > open an employee's card > Payroll Details tab > Pay History).

 Amounts are listed against each applicable payroll category, like Base Hourly or PAYG Withholding, etc. You can click a payroll category to check how it's set up and who it's assigned to.